Who is eligible for the I-75 Environmental Mitigation Program?

 All programs are optional for you to participate in.

 What upgrades are included in the I-75 Environmental Mitigation Program renovation process?

 The I-75 Environmental Mitigation Program upgrades will include some or all of the following: updated windows, HVAC systems, and air filters.

 Once I choose a new home, how long will it take before I can move in?

 Once you choose a home, construction can take up to 6-9 months depending on the Bridging Neighborhoods schedule.

 Can I tour a home and the neighborhood before I choose it?

 Residents can tour a home and neighborhood before they choose it.
 Residents are always welcome to tour dynamic Detroit neighborhoods on their own.
-There will also be additional tours available during the process facilitated by the Bridging Neighborhoods team.

 If your questions are not answered here you can contact the Bridging Neighborhoods team at (313) 628-2231 or via email at [email protected].
 To learn more about the new bridge project please visit Windsor-Detroit Bridge Authority.